urfour/ShadowHunters/docs/players.rst

 Model
 =====

-This is the part where every part of the character is defined.
+This is where every part of the character is defined.

 .. class:: Character